rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Folklore/Cyclic Redundancy.md

 The discovery of [[Narrative/Concepts/Science/Theorium\|Theorium]] within the current iteration led to direct manipulation of Reality from within, which wasn't intentional, but a fascinating new insight.
 It also meant that Reality could, if one had the proper skills and knowledge, be controlled.

-This direct manipulation caused more deterministic ripples, which not only manifested in more [[Narrative/Concepts/Science/Theorium\|Theorium]], but also nearly impossible events occuring much more often - for instance, the 22 Atwood sisters surviving into adulthood is very uncommon.
+This direct manipulation caused more deterministic ripples, which not only manifested in more [[Narrative/Concepts/Science/Theorium\|Theorium]], but also nearly impossible events occurring much more often - for instance, the 22 Atwood sisters surviving into adulthood is very uncommon.

 Since Sparks can only introduce ripples at the beginning of a new iteration, the consequences of this happening during a running iteration had to be managed.
 To mitigate this, Reality chose "collateral" in the form of the Atwood sisters.
 They would be much more actively involved in revelatory "important" events, but the effects of ripples would be minimised.